 Washington, D.C. — U.S.

-Washington, D.C. — By an overwhelming bipartisan majority of 87-10, the Senate passed legislation today that will strengthen our national defense and support our men and women in uniform.
+Washington, D.C. — Today, the U.S. Senate passed the Fiscal Year (FY) 2019 National Defense Authorization Act (NDAA) by a vote of 86 to 8.
+This legislation will strengthen our national defense and support our men and women in uniform.
 U.S. Senator Susan Collins, a senior member of the Defense Appropriations Subcommittee, voted in favor of the bill.
-The bill now heads to the President’s desk to be signed into law.
+The bill now heads to the House of Representatives.